 I loosened the laces of my running shoes, straightened out my legs, and opened the notebook that has been sitting on my lap.
 As I skimmed through the words written on the first few pages, I was brought to a realization that was made even clearer by the soothing sound of waves trying to reach me above the breakwater.

-There were numerous things I wish I have done; there were countless things I wish I did not do.
+There were numerous things I wish I have and have not done.

 There were words I wish I have boldly spoken and there were words I wish have kept in silence.